nRF24/pyRF24/README.rst

 .. note::
-    If you're installing from a Linux machine that is not using an architecture ``aarch64`` or ``armv7l``, then pip will try to build the package from source code.
+    If you're installing from a Linux machine that is not using an architecture ``aarch64`` or ``armv7l``, then pip may try to build the package from source code.
-    In this case, you'll likely need to install some build dependencies:
+    In this case, you'll likely need to install some extra build dependencies:

     .. code-block:: bash